mapprotocol/compass/README.md

 And record the directory to the keystorePath option in the configuration file

-In addition, another program needs to be run for near.
+In addition, another program needs to be run for near messenger.
 Please check [near-lake-s3](./near-lake-s3/README.md)